sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # G-Code-Flow-Temperature-Controller
 A post processing script for slic3r based Slicers and Klipper Printers.
-It can be run separately and choose G-Code manually.
+It can be run separately and open G-Code file manually.

 This 3D Printing Concept is Based on my personal approach and with a minimum of knowledge in Delphi programming.